ha2709/hr-search/README.md

 `sudo service postgresql stop`

-Start your local PostgreSQL service for local branch work:
+Start your local PostgreSQL service for testing or for running code on  local :

 `sudo service postgresql start`